grantmacken/glider/docs/as-a-service.md

 ```
 # check service status
 make service-status
-# list containers ruuning in the pod
+# list containers running in the pod
 podman ps --pod --all
 # stop the service
 make service-stop